Sarah Florini

 -

-Dr. Florini’s work focuses on race and technology, social media, technology ethics, digital ethnography, and Black digital culture.
-One of the first scholars to write about Black Twitter and the first to publish about Black podcasting, her work has consistently been at the forefront of race and technology studies.
+Dr. Florini’s work focuses on technology, social media, technology ethics, digital ethnography, and Black digital culture.
+One of the first scholars to write about Black Twitter and the first to publish about Black podcasting, her work has consistently been at the forefront of the emerging field of Black digital studies.
 Her book Beyond Hashtags: Racial Politics and Black Digital Networks examines a multi-media cross-platform network of Black American content creators and social media users between 2010 and 2016.
-Her current book project examines how racial capitalism and racial liberalism are reproduced and accelerated by the increasing personalization and automation of media content, information, and education.

 She is the PI on “Understanding Algorithmic Folk Theories,” a project funded by the National Endowment for the Humanities Dangers and Opportunities of Technology program.
 The project seeks to understand how TikTok content creators from historically marginalized groups theorize and engage in knowledge-making about the algorithmic elements of the platform.
 This work grows out of an ongoing four-year collaboration between ASU’s DH Initiative and the Online Content Creator Association (formerly The Online Creators’ Association), a professional and advocacy group for TikTok content creators.
 The partnership also resulted in the 2022 “Experiences on TikTok” panel series, featuring queer, fat, Black, and disabled creators.